zeptofine/Blender-Launcher-V2/docs/mkdocs/settings.md

 #### Bash Arguments

 !!! info
-    This only works on Windows.
+    This only works on Linux.

 :   Adds specific instructions as if Blender were launching from the command line (before the blender executable i.e. `[args …] blender`).